From the Imaginative Conservative: “The Death of Grammar and the End of Education.”

 If you ever need an example of the practical importance of grammar, you might try to remember the story of a dairy company in Portland, Maine.
 In this case, it is the absence of what is known as the “Oxford comma” that could end up costing the company a cool $10 million.

 Memoria Press author Cheryl Swope recently spoke at Hillsdale College on special-needs education in the context of classical education.
 According to The Collegian, a Hillsdale College publication, Cheryl spoke about how classical education is appropriate for children of all ages and abilities:

 Swope defined a classical education as “a formative education […]

 Modern movies tend toward one or another extreme: They are either severely realistic or dreamily fantastic—cynical hardboiled drama and ironic comedy on the one hand, or superhero or historical fantasy on the other.
-It is a symptom, I think, of modern culture that we have almost completely separated the real from the ideal.
-We […]

 Remember to submit your questions for tomorrow’s 4:00 p.m.
 EST Teacher Training Webinar.